How to Reduce Fever in Dogs

 - enlarged lymph nodes under the chin, in front of the shoulder blades

-Treatment depends greatly on the severeness of the symptoms.
-Prevention includes avoiding activities that deal with dust, preventing your fur-baby from digging, sniffing the ground, and keeping him indoors.
+Treatment depends greatly on the severeness of the valley fever symptoms in dogs.
+So, consult your vet if you notice valley fever symptoms in dogs.
+Prevention of valley fever in dogs includes avoiding activities that deal with dust, preventing your furbaby from digging, sniffing the ground, and keeping them indoors or closely monitored.

-Milk fever.
-Milk fever in dogs happens after whelping, when high amounts of calcium drain from the mama's system into her milk.
-She then exceeds her ability to replace calcium in her own body.
+What is milk fever in dogs?
+After whelping when high amounts of calcium drain from the mama's system into their milk, females can develop milk fever in dogs.
+They then exceed their ability to replace calcium in their own body.

 The common symptoms of milk fever in dogs include: